APSIMInitiative/ApsimX/Docs/content/Install/macos.md

 ```

 If Apsim does not open, this will give an error message that could help you work out what is causing it to fail.
 If you report an issue with running Apsim on MacOS, please provide these error messages to help us solve your problem.

+**SQLite Permissions Error**
+There are a number of reasons why the database may have permission problems.

+1. If your apsim file is within a Dropbox/OneDrive/Cloud Storage folder, that will cause problems when accessing the database due to the cloud storage trying to sync the file while it's being changed.
+2. It has been reported that running apsim from the terminal can fix this error if it's not related to cloud storage.